Faith Rivers James

 Saturday, December 9, 2017

 Emily joined the Coastal Conservation League in 2016.
-She is a proud North Carolina native who enjoys finding solutions for the wide array of issues at the intersection of communities and the environment.
+She is a proud North Carolina native who enjoys finding solutions to complex challenges at the intersection of communities and the environment.
 She obtained her Master of Environmental Management and certificate in Community-Based Environmental Management from Duke University’s Nicholas School.
 Prior to that, Emily received her Bachelor of Science in Environmental Studies from the University of North Carolina at Asheville.
-You’ll often find her working on…
+Emily began her career with the Conservation League by…

 Stay Up-To-Date